alexstedman/PersonalProjects/Fundsmith_Equity_Project/README.md

    <img src=https://github.com/alexstedman/PersonalProjects/blob/main/Fundsmith_Equity_Project/images/pdfplumber_actual.png alt="Results from pdfplumber and RegEx applied to all pdfs">

    The lesson learned is to ensure your test data is in the same format as your training data.
 In this case, there were 2 issues:
    1. The team at Fundsmith hadn't decided on a strict format early on in the funds existence.
-As such, the placement of the relvant information would move around the pdf from month to month.
+As such, the placement of the relevant information would move around the pdf from month to month.
 It eventually settled into a strict format after 8 months.
    2. The size of the 'comment' section impacted the placement of the top 5 contributors and top 5 detractors.
 If a lot had occurred that month, then the top 5s would be shifted down and fall outside of the parameters specified in pdfplumber.
   </p>
 </details>
+ Using an online pdf-to-text converter, I created one text file for each month's pdf commentary.
+I opened the files, read them and extracted the relevant information using RegEx, storing them in a dictionary.